Mosqui0/Projekt-Neuroinformatik/README.md

 # Projekt-Neuroinformatik
-Thema: Classificatio nof American sign-language using Hidden Markov Models or Convolutional Neural Networks.
+Thema: Classification of American sign-language using Hidden Markov Models or Convolutional Neural Networks.